-

 Did Bisbee produce spiderweb

-Turquoise in the world came from the Bisbee mine.
-There are many examples
+spiderwebbed Turquoise in the world came from the Bisbee mine.
+There are

 -